2002 FIFA World Cup qualification: AFC

 The Asian Football Confederation was allocated four and half qualifying berths for the 2002 FIFA World Cup, South Korea and Japan, the co-hosts, qualified automatically, leaving two and half spots open for competition between 40 teams.
-Myanmar withdrew from the tournament after being placed in group 2 but before any matches had been played, therefore reducing the group to 3 teams.
+Myanmar withdrew from the tournament after being placed in group 2 but before any matches had been played, therefore reducing the group to three teams.

 Afghanistan, Bhutan and North Korea chose not to participate.

 Asia's two remaining automatic qualifying berths were taken by Saudi Arabia and China.
-Iran that defeating United Arab Emirates to become possible fifth Asian qualifier, fails after losing their AFC/UEFA playoff against Republic of Ireland.
+Iran lost their AFC–UEFA playoff against the Republic of Ireland.

 There were three rounds of play: